clover/remote-pay-windows/README.md

 ## Release Notes

-### Version 1.0.0.0RC1 (Release Candidate)
+### Version 1.0.0.0

 There are now four separate installers:
 #####For Development:
-  * CloverRESTServiceSetup.exe - Installer for the REST Service Connector only
+  * CloverSDKSetup.exe - Installer that will lay down the dll, REST Clover Connector Service or WebSocket Clover Connector Service, along with the optional ExamplePOS application and source for testing.

 #####For Deployment:
-  * CloverSDKSetup.exe - Installer that will lay down the dll, REST Service or WebSocket Service Connectors, along with the optional ExamplePOS application for testing.
   * CloverUSBDriverSetup.exe - Clover device USB Driver installation only (automatically installed with the other installers)
+  * CloverRESTServiceSetup.exe - Installer for the REST Clover Connector Service only
-  * CloverWebSocketServiceSetup.exe - Installer for the WebSocket Service Connector only
+  * CloverWebSocketServiceSetup.exe - Installer for the WebSocket Clover Connector Service only

 ICloverConnector